jeff5/demo-jython-slim-gradle/README.md

 # Using Jython 2 in a Modular Project with Gradle

-Since v2.7.4, Jython has supported The Java module system, and since v2.7.2 (experimentally at first) it has provided a "slim" JAR as an alternative to the "standalone" and "classic" JARs.
+Since v2.7.4, Jython has supported the Java Platform Module System (JPMS), and since v2.7.2 (experimentally at first) it has provided a "slim" JAR as an alternative to the "standalone" and "classic" JARs.